Blast Futures Exchange

 • Receive data from channels

-• Handle pings at regular intervals: send an empty frame to the server{} when you get an empty message from the exchange.
+• Handle pings at regular intervals: Send an empty frame to the server{} when you get an empty message from the exchange.

 Reference implementation